pwafire/pwafire/README.md

 #### Configuration guide and notes

 ##### 1. Code to register the service worker
-This is the first step to making your web app work offline.
-Copy and Paste this code to your index file, eg just before the end of the body tag or in the head tag in html5
+This is the first step to making your web app work *offline.* Copy and paste this code to your *index file,* eg just before the end of the *body tag* or in the *head tag* in html5

-This code checks to see if the service worker API is available, and if it is, the service worker at /sw.js is registered once the page is loaded.
+This code checks to see if the *service worker API* is available, and if it is, the service worker at */sw.js* is registered once the page is loaded.

 ##### N/B : You need HTTPS
-You can only register service workers on Websites, Web Apps or pages served over HTTPS.
+You can only register service workers on Websites, Web Apps or Pages served over HTTPS.

 Read more about service workers [HERE](https://developers.google.com/web/fundamentals/primers/service-workers/)